The voice of nursing and midwifery in Australia

 About the Australian Nursing and Midwifery Federation

-The ANMJ is a proud publication of the Australian Nursing and Midwifery Federation, the largest union in Australia with over 326,000 members.
+The ANMJ is a proud publication of the Australian Nursing and Midwifery Federation, the country’s largest union, with more than 345,000 members.

 The ANMF is run by nurses and midwives with the purpose of advancing the industrial, political and professional status of its members.